SLKone/staging/_sub-industries/industrial-services.md

   - "Digital Innovation: Leveraging technology to transform field operations."
   - "Collaborative Partnership: Working closely with your team to ensure tailored and effective solutions."

-cta: "Ready to optimize your Industrial Services operations?
-Contact SLKone today to discover how our specialized services can enhance your service delivery and customer satisfaction."
+cta-title: "Ready to optimize your Industrial Services operations?"
+cta: "Contact SLKone today to discover how our specialized services can enhance your service delivery and customer satisfaction."
 icon: "fa-container"
 color: "sand"
+image: "/assets/images/backgrounds/industrial-services.webp"
 ---